nickaxgit/gofu/readme.md

 If you have an Apple iPhone it's easier to start or join a game using the TV's web browser, and then take control of it by scanning the QR code on your TV

+Timeline:-

+by 5th November - Major refactor complete - high speed dynamic terrain by 12th November - aircraft loading, flying, multiple viewers and controllers by 19th November - alighting, boarding, spawning, persistence - server restarts/upgrades by 25th November - collisions, bouyancy, scooping by 1st Decemeber - water & fire FX () by 8th Decemeber - fire dynamics/modeling - slopes wind, basic smoke

+* UI/Gameplay
+    * Action replay
+    * Visual Rewind/DoOver (note you can't doOver in a multiplayer game - you would have to rewind time for everyone)
+    * Ground 'tracking' camera (Firebeaters PoV of your drop)
+    * Ground & fire mini/moving maps
+    * Missions, setup/definition, Scoring/completion

+    * Music
+* Commms
+    * Audio comms (radio/PTT)
+    * Beeping/deswearing (FFT, stretching, matching (delta F's))

+* Marketing
+    * Name/Branding/Domain
+    * Frictionless easy 'drop in' missions
+    * Invites/Colab play

+* Controls & display
+    * Flight controls (inputs - blob tracking, controllers)
+    * Touchscreen control
+    * Reverse blob tracking (yoke control - sensor fusion (cameras and accelerometer)

+* Realism/simulation
+    * Gear, flaps and control surface animations
+    * (working) Cockpit instruments
+    * Structural failures (overspeed/crashes)

+* Landscape
+    * Trees variations and habitats
+    * Pruning and planting
+    * Snow-pack
+    * Flowing/better water
+    * Infrasturcture - roads and buildings

+* Editor
+    * Editor fixes, cleaning and re-work
+    * Skin editing

+* Characters

+    * Angle and twist constraints (on springs)
+    * Humans / ragdolls
+    * balancing/walking

+* Aircraft
+    * Fire Tractor
+    * Drone

+* Server
+    * Security
+    * Performance
+    * Deployment
+    * Persistence/updating

+* Membership
+    * Signup
+    * Payment processing
+    * Mailing engine
+    * In-game mailing/(off line) messaging
+    * Monetisation - fuel costs money, aircraft cost money - beating/putting out fires earns money

+    possible to play for free - but without a vehicle AT-802F's = 4.8M$
+    CL415 30M$
+    Pivotal "BlackFly" drone 190k$ (base)

+    Avgas - $7000 full load (10,000 lbs) for the CL415

+    at 1:1000 - it would cost 7 real-world dollars to fill

+    Each (real) USD buys you 1 million game dollars

+   players $balance is on display

+   $/€/£/AUG - Money - the game operates in grams of gold (approx 100$) - balances can be displayed in any currency at the day market rate - the will fluctuate when displayed in antyhing other than AUG
+   10kg of gold - approx $1M dollars - will cost £1 - which makes a super scooper cost £30
+   A $7,000 fuel load would cost 0.7cents (70 AUG)

+   XP - Experience points
+   RP - Reputation points (increase with succesful missions, teamwork, co-piloting/spotting, donations, ROK's, decrease with crashes, incomplete missions, 'cowardice', dangerous flying (high G) , quitting, fighting, swearing (you can knock someone reputation by twice what you are prepared to give up - or maybe it's some inverse proportion) )

+A viewer has a player (except prior to) watch
+It is a lightweight object holding, a camera and a playerId

+A game can exist without players - it doesn't (need to) "belong" to anyone

+viewer.msgCreateGame  returnd gid

+msgCreatePlayer("name") - returns Pid

+AddPlayerToGame(gid,pid)

+msgWatch(PlayerId)

+msgReconnectViewer(viewerId)

+A viewer is created upon connection - added to the blobal viewrs and its viewer.socket is set to the ws It's watchingplayerID is initially -1 viewers have a watchingPlayerId players Have a game id
+The player.viewers and game.players collection have been removed (so player.gameId and viewer.watchingPlayerId are single sources of truth)

+all commands come from viewers (not players) CreateGame - only creates a game
+A viewer and player must be added

+viewer.msgWatch(pid)

+A player should be able to leave a game and join another - it's viewers should follow automatically A viewer should be able to change it's watchingPlayer A viewer should be able to switch to a different camera (clone a differnt camera in the vehicle)

+Drop cams .. should appear on the ground - some distance ahead of the vehicle, then track the vehicle (parachuting drop cams ?)